In this post:

-Back when distributed version control systems where new, there were a few options.
+Back when distributed version control systems were new, there were a few options.
 Nowadays, most developers would assume you’re already talking about git.
 However, back in the day, Mercurial (hg) had much better tooling for windows than git.
 So I started moving everything from SVN and Source Safe to Mercurial.

 Over the years I accumulated a few dozen Mercurial repositories and eventually starting using git like everyone else (thanks GitHub).
 But today I got an email from Bitbucket letting me know that they’re officially dropping support for Mercurial in June of 2020.
 It’s the right move, but I still had a number of Mercurial repositories in Bitbucket.